melonjs/melonJS/README.md

     $ grunt test

-This will run the jasmine spec tests with the output on the shell.
-This is not recommended because tests are run by PhantomJS in this mode, and there are a lot of known bugs and unsupported features in the version of WebKit shipped with PhantomJS.
+This will run the jasmine spec tests with the output displayed on the shell.
+This however, is not recommended because the tests are run by PhantomJS in this mode, and there are a lot of known bugs and unsupported features in the version of WebKit shipped with PhantomJS.